venkyvb/c4c-api/sections/massquery.md

 --batch_875d183d-1b52-4c89-939b-95a731b38f13--
 ```
+In the above example 5000 entries are being read with the $filter condition having 5000 OR conditions that are based on the ID attribute.

 Note that before the GET in the batch body there should be one carriage return line feed and after the GET there should be at least 2 carriage return line feeds.